-Bt (var. kurstaki): This is the most common strain of Bt.
-It kills leaf and needle eating caterpillars such as bagworms, cabbage worms, gypsy moth larvae, tent caterpillars, leafrollers, tomato and tobacco hornworms and European corn borers.
-It’s commonly found under such brand names as Dipel and Thuricide.
+- Bt (var. kurstaki): This is the most common strain of Bt.
+It kills leaf and needle-eating caterpillars such as bagworms, cabbage worms, gypsy moth larvae, tent caterpillars, leafrollers, tomato and tobacco hornworms and European corn borers.
+Brand names for this strain include DiPel and Thuricide.

-Bti (var. israelensis): This strain of Bt targets mosquitoes, gnats, and black flies.
-It’s commonly sold as Mosquito Dunks, Bactimos, or Gnatrol.
-This strain is applied to standing water or as a soil drench, rather than as a leaf spray.
+- Bti (var. israelensis): This strain of Bt targets mosquitoes, gnats, and black flies.
+Brand names for this strain are Mosquito Dunks, Bactimos, or Gnatrol.
+You apply this to standing water or as a soil drench, rather than as a leaf spray.

-Bt (var. tenebrionis/San Diego): This special strain of Bt targets the elm leaf beetle, cottonwood leaf beetle, and potato beetle.
-It’s sold under names such as Trident, M-One, and Novodor.
+- Bt (var. tenebrionis/San Diego): This special strain of Bt targets the elm leaf beetle, cottonwood leaf beetle, and potato beetle.
+Trident and M-1 are brand names for this strain.

 How to Apply Bt

 The concentrated or wettable forms of regular Bt can be mixed in a small spray bottle or garden sprayer, then carefully applied to the foliage of affected plants.
 Be sure to follow application instructions for proper dosage and mixing.

 When applying Bt: